chmouel/tekton-asa-code/README.md

 and tekton as a code will restrict the execution of the pipeline to the users that are part of this organization.

-**TODO**: We awill be able to let a user of organization to issue a comment (ie: like */ok-to-tests* on prow) on a PR to let the it be tested even if the submitter is not part of that organization.

 ### Troubleshooting